-Refugio Road is one of two Top 100 Climb in the Santa Barbara, CA area, #59 Gibraltor Rd is just 25 miles east in Santa Barbara.
+Refugio Road is one of two Top 100 Climb in the Santa Barbara, CA area (#59 Gibraltar Rd is just 25 miles east in Santa Barbara).
 Both climbs are beautiful and challenging, making a trip to experience both well worth it.
-If you are local to Southern California - or willing to travel for a climb - then be sure to visit the Refugio Road and Gibraltor Road climbs.
-The climb begins just off Hwy 101, 25 miles north of the Santa Barbara city limits and climbs 10 miles into the Santa Ynez Mountains which run parallel to the Pacific Ocean.
-The road is for the most part one lane and very rough for the first five miles, although it does improve at the 5 mile mark when we turn onto Camino Cielo (Spanish for "Road to the Sky").
+If you are local to Southern California -- or just willing to travel for a climb -- then be sure to visit the Refugio Road and Gibraltar Road climbs.
+The climb begins just off Highway 101, 25 miles north of the Santa Barbara city limits, and climbs 10 miles into the Santa Ynez Mountains which run parallel to the Pacific Ocean.
+The road is for the most part one lane and very rough for the first five miles, although it does improve at the five mile mark when we turn onto Camino Cielo (Spanish for "Road to the Sky").

-We started our May, 2015 climb in the morning and were greeted by birds chirping and roosters crowing.
-We pass by an avocado orchard and the Circle Bar B Ranch (horseback riding available) in the first mile and are then virtually alone for the next 9-10 miles, initially travelling through a lower wooded area which yields to chaparral, coastal sage scrub and grasslands as we climb higher into the Santa Ynez Mountains.
+We started our May 2015 climb in the morning and were greeted by birds chirping and roosters crowing.
+We pass by an avocado orchard and the Circle Bar B Ranch (horseback riding available) in the first mile and are then virtually alone for the next nine or ten miles, initially travelling through a lower wooded area which yields to chaparral, coastal sage scrub, and grasslands as we climb higher into the Santa Ynez Mountains.

 Start of an exceptional climbing experience.

-Circle Bar B Ranch ½ mile up the road from the start.
+Circle Bar B Ranch, ½ mile up the road from the ride’s start.

 After the first few lower miles we are treated to exceptional views of the Pacific Ocean to the west.
 The road ends at a radio tower and what appears to be an abandoned (or very dated at the least) observatory which was apparently formerly used to track rocket launches from Vandenberg Air Force Base 45 miles to the northwest.

-Drone photo of West Camino Cielo leading to the finish - Lake Cachuma to the northeast.
+Drone photo of West Camino Cielo leading to the finish, Lake Cachuma can be seen to the northeast.

 Drone view west of W. Camino Cielo and the the terrain just climbed.